ddeneau/Class-Projects/Python/Intro to Data Science Projects/Course projects/Module 1/README.md

 ## Airport Wind Project

-Using an airport data API, I compare the wind and plane flight speeds of planes at major US Airports across the country.
+Using an airport data API, I compare the wind speeds and frequency of flights at major US Airports across the country.